kcdstoragews/lab/README.md

 ## :trident: Scenario 02 - running out of space?
-Let's expand the volume :trident:
+Let's expand the volume
 Sometimes you need more space than you thought before.
 For sure you could create a new volume, copy the data and work with the new bigger one but it is way easier, to just expand the existing.

 First lets's create a PVC and a Centos POD using this PVC, in their own namespace.